fmtlib/fmt/doc/index.rst

   fmt::print("I'd rather be {1} than {0}.", "right", "happy");

 Named arguments can be created with ``fmt::arg``.
-This makes it easier to track what goes where when multiple values are being inserted:
+This makes it easier to track what goes where when multiple arguments are being formatted:

 .. code:: c++